-The building we were at was on a small quiet street, and one evening Heather and I ventured out to a store several doors down.
+The building we were at was situated on a small quiet street, and one evening Heather and I ventured out to a store several doors down.

 I looked for Heather who was leaning against the store wall with her head on her arm in another uncontrollable fit of laughter.

 She would glance at me trying to clean up the mess and start all over again.
 She did not pick up a single broom.